-Panic attacks are difficult enough.
-When they occur while you're driving, they can be even more so.
+Panic attacks are difficult to go through.
+When they occur while you're driving, they can be even more terrifying, and even dangerous.
 It's not uncommon to experience panic attacks while driving, and when that fear hits it can be very frightening.

 Panic Attacks in All Scenarios

-What sparks your panic attacks can be a mystery.
-Even though cars can cause a lot of tension and fear, sometimes panic attacks in cars have nothing to do with the stress or dangers of driving at all.
-Make sure you take my free anxiety test to learn more about reducing this type of anxiety.
+What sparks your panic attack may be a mystery.
+Even though driving cars can cause a lot of tension and fear for anyone, sometimes panic attacks in cars have nothing to do with the stress or dangers of driving at all.

 Note: Phobias vs. Panic Attacks

 For the purposes of this article, we're discussing panic attacks that occur independently of a serious event.
-Some people develop driving phobias, or PTSD from driving due to a severe accident.
-In this case these are considered separate disorders/issues, and while some of the tips below will still help, they aren't specifically written for that subgroup.
+Some people develop driving phobias or PTSD from driving following a severe accident.
+In this case of PTSD, this is considered a separate disorder/issue, and while some of the tips below will still help, they aren't specifically written for that subgroup.

 Associations With Panic Attack Driving

-It's also important to note that panic attacks are also prone to associations.
-If you have a panic attack in a car for no reason at all (meaning, not because of anything to do with the car), you may become more prone to panic attacks in the car in the future, especially since cars are already higher anxiety environments.
-Panic attacks are often associated with places and events.
+It's also important to note that panic attacks may develop through associations.
+For example, if you have a panic attack in a car for no reason at all (meaning, not because of anything to do with the car), you may become more prone to panic attacks in the car in the future, especially since cars are already higher anxiety environments.
+Panic attacks are often associated with and become more likely within specific places and events.

 Loosen Up – Literally